-The Master of Science in Nursing curriculum consists of 35-45 semester hours including 3 hours for the focused scholarly project or 6 hours for the thesis.
+The Master of Science in nursing curriculum consists of 41-51 semester hours including 3 hours for the focused scholarly project or 6 hours for the thesis.
 The curriculum is flexible to allow for part-time and full-time study.

-Students may choose from the following program tracks: Nursing Education, Nursing Leadership and Health Care Administration, Adult Health Nurse Practitioner or Clinical Nurse Specialist, Adult Psychiatric Mental Health Nurse Practitioner or Clinical Nurse Specialist.
+Students may choose from the following program concentrations: Nurse Executive, Nursing Education, Family Nurse Practitioner, or Psychiatric Mental Health Nurse Practitioner.

-Curriculum plans and course descriptions can be viewed online by accessing the following: McNeese University Catalog Southeastern Louisiana University Catalog UL Lafayette Graduate Bulletin
+Curriculum plans and course descriptions can be viewed online by accessing the following:

+McNeese University Catalog

+Nicholls State University

+Southeastern Louisiana University Catalog

+UL Lafayette Graduate Bulletin